-Complications or a reaction to anaesthesia may occur as with any other surgical intervention.
-Bleeding and infection are uncommon in breast lift surgery, but development of an infection may widen the surgical scars.
+Complications or a reaction to anesthesia may occur as with any other surgical intervention.
+Bleeding and infection are uncommon in breast lift surgery, but the development of an infection may widen the surgical scars.

 What if I become pregnant?
 Can I still breastfeed?

 While there is no specific risk involved for future pregnancies, pregnancy is most likely to stretch your breasts again, counteracting the outcomes of the surgery.
-However, breasfeeding is not negatively affected by breast lift surgery does not have negative effect on breast feeding.
+However, breastfeeding is not negatively affected by breast lift surgery does not have negative effect on breast feeding.
 Your ability to breastfeed will be as it is since there is no damage on the milk channels or nipples are not destroyed by the surgery.

 Is there any risk of developing cancer with breast lift surgery?

-Breast lift surgery does not increase risk of developing cancer in both patients who underwent breast lift surgery alone and with breast implants.
+Breast lift surgery does not increase the risk of developing cancer in both patients who underwent breast lift surgery alone and with breast implants.

 Is the resulting appearance permanent?